-All courses must be completed with a grade of "C" or better to count towards the Accounting Certificate.
-Upon completion of the requirements, a petition for the Accounting Certificate needs to be filed in the Office of Admissions and Records.
+All courses must be completed with a grade of "C" or better to count towards the Certificate of Achievement in Accounting.
+Upon completion of the requirements, a petition for the Certificate of Achievement needs to be filed in the Office of Admissions and Records.